accanto-systems/marketplace/vnfs/ip-pbx/Readme.md

 |----------------------|-------------------------------------|
 | **heal**             | healing policy on asterisk vnfc listening to health metrics from above  |

-## Ansible RM Configuration

-If deploying to Ansible RM, you need to ensure the (Lifecycle Manager deployment location)[http://servicelifecyclemanager.com/reference/resource-manager/add-vim/] is configured with the following variables:

 ## Deploying this VNF